Author: Steve Bennett

 .C/ 3 x 400 at 800m race pace rest 10min

-800m athletes should also complete much of the endurance training suggestions that follows later in this article.
-They do not need to do as much steady running as the longer distance athletes but more of the time they spend each week should be on sprinting and race pace practise.
+800m athletes should also complete much of the endurance training suggested later in this article.
+They do not need to do as much steady running as the longer-distance athletes, but more of the time they spend each week should be on sprinting and race-pace practice.

-It is important to have good foot function and for this reason it is useful for athletes to spend as much time as possible barefoot.
-Walking on sand is very good.
+It is essential to have good foot function, so it is helpful for athletes to spend as much time as possible barefoot.
+Walking on the sand is very good.
 (Running on it is not recommended).
-Training should be conducted in very light simple shoes.
-Simple lighter more flexible shoes called Racing flats from the Runners Shop are much better than joggers for training in.
-Some coaches worldwide have reported an increase in the frequency of injuries in athletes with ultra supportive “high tech” shoes this has been suggested to be because these shoes gradually allow feet to become less functional.
+Training should be conducted in very light, simple shoes.
+Simple, lighter, more flexible shoes called Racing Flats from the Runners Shop are much better than joggers for training.
+Some coaches worldwide have reported an increase in the frequency of injuries in athletes with ultra-supportive “high-tech” shoes.
+This has been suggested because these shoes gradually make the feet less functional.

-In Cold weather athletes must warm-up carefully and keep warm.
-Tights are great for training in as they maintain warmth during the frequent recoveries.
-Keeping warm immediately after training is one of the secrets of avoiding being sick less often in the winter months.
+In Cold weather, athletes must warm up carefully and keep warm.
+Tights are great for training in as they maintain warmth during frequent recoveries.
+Keeping warm immediately after training is one secret to avoiding being sick less often in winter.

-Training for endurance needs to consist of 3 to 10 steady runs during each main training week.
-These should be of similar duration and involve starting off slow and gradually running faster ( the speed depends on how you feel on the day).
-Start at 20min and buildup slowly as the athlete matures to 30min and then later 40min.
-Aim to run on all kinds of surfaces with a high percentage on trails and grass.
-Make sure there is some running on harder surfaces as well as this will prevent problems caused by racing on hard tracks and roads when it happens.
-Complete some race pace strides over 60m during or near the end of most steady runs. eg An 800m athlete could do 5 x flying start 60m runs at about 800m race pace with a comfortable recovery.
+Endurance training must consist of 3 to 10 steady runs during each primary training week.
+These should be of similar duration and involve starting slow and gradually running faster ( the speed depends on how you feel on the day).
+Start at 20 minutes and build slowly as the athlete matures to 30 minutes and then later, 40 minutes.
+Aim to run on all surfaces, with a high percentage on trails and grass.
+Make sure some are running on harder surfaces as well, as this will prevent problems caused by racing on challenging tracks and roads when it happens.
+Complete some race pace strides over 60m during or near the end of most steady runs.
+Eg An 800m athlete could do 5 x flying start 60m runs at about 800m race pace with a comfortable recovery.
 The focus on these is on relaxation at race pace.

 Each week should include about 2-4 sessions that are not steady runs.
-These sessions can include any of the following:
+These sessions can consist of any of the following:

 -Races (not too often)